mathigon/textbooks/transformations-and-symmetry/content.md

       x-slider(steps=100, style="max-width: 400px; margin: 24px auto")

 ---
-> id: wallpaper-groups-1
+> id: wallpaper-groups-2

-A patterns can have more than one type of symmetry.
-And just like we did squares, we can find the [symmetry group](gloss:symmetry-group), which contains all its different symmetries.
+A pattern can have more than one type of symmetry.
+And just like for squares, we can find the [symmetry group](gloss:symmetry-group) of a pattern, which contains all its different symmetries.

-These groups don’t tell you much about exactly how the pattern _looks_ like (e.g. its colours and shapes), just how it is _repeated_.
+These groups don’t tell you much about how the pattern _looks_ like (e.g. its colours and shapes), just how it is _repeated_.
 Multiple different patterns can have the same symmetry group – as long are arranged and repeated in the same way.

 ::: column.grow